The Drill for Breaking News

 There should be an ADVISORY LINE under the headline telling readers what has been updated (e.g. “Adds king’s quotes in third paragraph”).

 An UPDATE should always have the latest available information and analysis but remember that the latest information is not always the most important.
-You may twin it with the key point from the earlier update or leave the lead unchanged and incorporate the fresh information lower down.
+You may twin it with the key point from the earlier update or leave the intro unchanged and incorporate the fresh information lower down.
 You do not need to change the wording of the intro if it is still the strongest news point and is not outdated.

 Fresh UPDATES should retain most of the factual material in earlier stories to ensure there is no loss of content when updates replace earlier stories and to enable us to correct any errors in previous copy.